Skip to main content

 Safety stock can be adjusted to take into account large fluctuations in the sales history that make the resulting statistical forecast a less reliable indication of future demand.

-In this example, the item has no sales in recent months, leading to high uncertainty in the forecast.
+In this example, the item has had no sales in recent months, leading to high uncertainty in the forecast.
 There is more robust data further back, but will the future match this or more recent activity?
 AGR set the safety stock to a much higher level than the forecast.

 The higher a product’s confidence factor is, the higher the safety stock will be.
 AGR treats items with high confidence factors as items that should go out of stock very rarely.
 In the two items shown below, both have forecasted sales of 200 units per month but with different uncertainty in the forecasting.